This is a guest post.

 - Preceptor: “Why do you think that?
 The patient has a fever.”

-- This would be your opportunity to show your critical thinking skills by reviewing the patient’s other vital signs (say a low BP), or your preceptor may direct you to check the patient’s lab work, or most recent dose of pain medication.
+- This would be your opportunity to show your critical thinking skills by reviewing the patient’s other vital signs (say a low BP), or your preceptor may direct you to check the patient’s lab work or the most recent dose of pain medication.

 - It takes time for your preceptor to validate your knowledge and technical skills.
 By allowing this natural progression, you will only improve your credibility among your peers, which will help demonstrate your independence.